 - Place the dark chocolate into a bowl and microwave in 10 second increments giving the chocolate a stir in between until it has melted.
 Add the almond milk to the melted chocolate and whisk until combined.

-- In a jug place cream, icing sugar and vanilla extract and whisk until combined.
+- In a jug (pouring vessel) place cream, icing sugar and vanilla extract and whisk until combined.
 Add the melted chocolate almond milk mixture to the jug and mix until fully combined.

-- Pour the mixture into x8 popsicle moulds – fill each mould two thirds full.
+- Pour the mixture into x8 popsicle moulds - fill each mould two thirds full.
 Divide frozen raspberries into the moulds and use a knife to push them down into the chocolate mixture.
-Fill up popsicles with remaining mixture.
-Cover with foil and insert popsicle sticks.
-Freeze for 6 hours or until the popsicles are frozen.
+Fill up popsicles with the remaining mixture.
+Cover with foil and insert popsicle sticks piercing through the foil.
+(The foil holds the sticks upright) Freeze for 6 hours or until the popsicles are frozen.

 - Melt the dark chocolate and white chocolate and then dip or drizzle the popsicles into the white and dark chocolate and sprinkle with freeze-dried raspberries and grated chocolate.
 Freeze for a further 10 minutes until the chocolate is set and then enjoy!